iffy/electron-updater-example/README.md

-This repo contains the bare minimum code to have an auto-updating Electron app using [`electron-updater`](https://github.com/electron-userland/electron-builder/tree/master/packages/electron-updater) with releases stored on GitHub.
+This repo contains the **bare minimum code** to have an auto-updating Electron app using [`electron-updater`](https://github.com/electron-userland/electron-builder/tree/master/packages/electron-updater) with releases stored on GitHub.

 **NOTE:** If you want to run through this whole process, you will need to fork this repo on GitHub and replace all instances of `iffy` with your GitHub username before doing the following steps.

 1. You will need a code-signing certificate.

-For macOS, you must purchase a certificate from Apple.
+    For macOS, install Xcode (from the App Store), then follow [these instructions](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html#//apple_ref/doc/uid/TP40012582-CH31-SW6) to make sure you have a "Mac Developer" certificate.
+(If you'd like to export it [you can](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html#//apple_ref/doc/uid/TP40012582-CH31-SW7), but `electron-builder` will go find it, so you don't need to).

     For Windows...
 I don't know.
-But for this demo, we'll use a pre-generated self-signed cert.
-You'll need a `.p12` file.
+Pull request anyone?

 2. First, install necessary dependencies with: